architector1324/project-demiurg/README.md

   * **Prompt-Driven Reality Synthesis:** Simply provide a short text prompt, and SRGE will generate a unique, detailed fictional reality, tailored to your vision.
   * **Deep Ontological Structure:** Each generated world comes as a **structured JSON output**, meticulously defining its existence across five core dimensions.
 This isn't just text; it's a blueprint for a living world:
-      * `world_essence`: The fundamental nature and defining concept of the reality.
+      * `essence`: The fundamental nature and defining concept of the reality.
       * `primary_constituents`: The core entities, elements, or principles that form its very fabric.
       * `governing_framework`: The intrinsic laws and rules that dictate how the world functions.
       * `driving_forces_and_potential`: The dynamic elements that propel change, evolution, and narrative possibilities.